asadovka/cyb_web2/docs/Software_Requirements.md

 - Integration with Metamask
 - IPFS integration
-- Avoid pagination in all tables (use scrolling instead)
 - Prefered type of data structure - tables

 ## 2. Common non-functional requirements